 This art deco legend sits on the corner of Brook Street and Davies Street in Mayfair.
-It was once the London home of stars including Cary Grant and Audrey Hepburn, and has hosted so many guests of the royal family that it is sometimes referred to “an annexe of Buckingham Palace.”
+It was once the London home of stars including Cary Grant and Audrey Hepburn, and has hosted so many guests of the royal family that it is sometimes referred to as "an annexe of Buckingham Palace".

 Claridges is now famous for its giant Christmas tree, found in the hotel’s lobby from mid-November.
 The tree is created by a different famous designer every year and has come to symbolise the start of Christmas in London as much as Oxford Street’s Christmas lights.

 Where: Mayfair (Brook Street, W1K 4HR)

 Home to more than one urban legend, the Portobello Hotel is a Notting Hill stalwart.